NandiniLReddy/MedicalChatbot/README.md

 You can explore the live demo of Metamorph hosted on [Hugging Face Spaces](https://huggingface.co/spaces/Veda0718/Medical_ChatBot)

 # Medium Blog:
-A detailed explanation of concepts on [Medium Post](https://medium.com/@sahaja2001vsj/creating-your-own-medical-chatbot-a-step-by-step-guide-6c42e713e904)
+A detailed explanation of concepts on [Medium](https://medium.com/@sahaja2001vsj/creating-your-own-medical-chatbot-a-step-by-step-guide-6c42e713e904)